Where to Develop Film in Toronto in 2023.

 Aside from film processing, you can expect to find printing, scanning, photo gifts, and used film cameras for sale.

 A unique offering is the “MPL Film Club”, a way to support this local business in exchange for some nice perks.
-For just $10 a year, membership includes 10% off just about everything they have for sale, including film processing, film, and cameras.
-There’s no doubt this could equate to some serious savings for someone who shoots a lot of film.
+For a small annual fee, you get a discount on just about everything they offer, including film developing.

-Operating for over 40 years in an extremely central location, Downtown Camera is a full service photoshop and photo lab that includes film developing in their list of offerings.
+Operating for over 40 years in an extremely central location, Downtown Camera is a full service photoshop and photo lab that offers film developing.

 35mm and 120 film can both be developed at Downtown, whether C-41 color or black and white.
 Black and white film is processed dip and dunk.